Gidayi-dev/Gidayi-dev/README.md

-# Hi, I'm Millyannah 👋
+# Hi,  I'm Gidayi 👋

 Welcome to my GitHub!
 I'm a passionate fullstack developer with interests in web development, APIs, data science, and backend technologies.
 I'm currently honing my skills in different frameworks and databases.